eieio.games

 Here’s what activity looked like on the first day (I launched at 11:30 AM EST).

-boxes checked hourly during OMCB's first day.
-The first few hours are missing. boxes checked hourly during OMCB's first day.
-The first few hours are missing.
+Unique visitors hourly during OMCB's first dayChecked boxes hourly during OMCB's first day.
+The first few hours of data are missing.

 I don't have logs for checked boxes from the first few hours because I originally only kept the latest 1 million logs for a given day(!)